Participants in this week's Conductor Meeting: many have travelled a long way to compare notes on ITER conductor production.

 It's a tradition now.
 Twice a year, the ITER conductor family meets to review the status of strand production, cabling, and jacketing activities—all part of the global drive to produce state-of-the-art superconductors for ITER.
 Fifty participants convened in Cadarache on 21-23 March to compare progress notes and discuss technical issues during regular and breakout sessions.

-"Production is rolling all over the world," began Arnaud Devred, leader of ITER's Superconductor Systems and Auxiliaries Section, in his presentation on the first day of the meeting.
-"We have produced nearly 300 tons of niobium-tin (Nb3Sn) superconducting strands, about two-thirds of the amount needed for ITER's toroidal field coils.
-I probably don't need to remind you that in the pre-ITER world, global production was 15 tons a year ..."
+"Production is rolling all over the world," began Arnaud Devred, leader of ITER's Superconductor Systems & Auxiliaries Section, in his presentation on the first day of the meeting.
+"We have produced nearly 300 tonnes of niobium-tin (Nb3Sn) superconducting strands, about two-thirds of the amount needed for ITER's toroidal field coils.
+I probably don't need to remind you that in the pre-ITER world, global production was 15 tonnes a year ..."

 Getting to this point has not been easy.
 The ITER Organization has had to pioneer reporting

 , document handling and quality assurance procedures to ensure that strands produced by suppliers in China, Europe, Japan, Korea, Russia, and the US—the six ITER Members involved in conductor production—achieve the same required performances.

 The semi-annual Conductor Meetings provides the opportunity for representatives of the ITER Organization, Domestic Agencies, specialized laboratories, and industry to compare notes in person.